Geographic Information Systems - PgDip, MSc

 EGM725 – GIS Work Experience (15 credits)

-This module consists of a GI-related work experience placement designed to allow students the opportunity to contextualize their classroom-based learning in a professional environment relevant to a career in GI-related fields and to enhance their employability through work-based learning.
+This module consists of a GI-related work experience placement designed to allow students the opportunity to contextualise their classroom-based learning in a professional environment relevant to a career in GI-related fields and to enhance their employability through work-based learning.

 It is also possible to take one 30 credit Environmental Management module in place of two of the optional modules in semester 2.
-You would take one of the below modules depending what year you start along with two of the optional modules listed above –
+You would take one of the below modules depending what year you start along with two of the optional modules listed above:

-EGM804 – Environmental Impact Assessment (30 credits) - this module will run in January 2023, January 2025, January 2027, January 2029
+EGM804 – Environmental Impact Assessment (30 credits) – this module will run in January 2025, January 2027, January 2029, January 2031

 This module introduces the concepts and requirements of environmental impact assessment, the methodology of planning and carrying out an environmental audit and the use of environmental management systems.